-The GSEP program is free, but you must apply and be accepted in order to take advantage of the many GSEP events and offerings.
+GSEP is free, but you must apply and be accepted in order to take advantage of the many GSEP events and offerings.

 What are the GSEP application criteria?

-We want GSEP to be available to as many motivated and enthusiastic science and engineering students as possible, so we've avoided setting any explicit entrance requirements.
-Thus, there are really only three criteria you must meet to join GSEP:
+We want GSEP to be available to as many motivated and enthusiastic science and engineering students as possible.
+There are only three criteria you must meet to join GSEP:

 - You must be officially enrolled as a major in a science or engineering discipline; this means any major within the NAU College of Engineering, Forestry, and Natural Sciences (CEFNS).
 The specific degree programs supported by GSEP are listed in the "GSEP Programs" section of this website.

-- Freshman status.
-All GSEP curricular plans incorporate an early start in language learning to prepare students for their year abroad.
-Thus, you must generally be a freshan to enroll in GSEP and, ideally, you would be enrolled before or immediately after arriving on campus.
+- Freshman status: All GSEP curricular plans incorporate an early start in language learning to prepare students for their year abroad.
+Therefore, you should generally be a freshman to apply to GSEP.
+Ideally, you would be enrolled before or immediately after arriving on campus.
 If you have previous foreign language experience, or are willing to enroll in summer language instruction to catch up, it may be possible to join GSEP in your second or third semester.
 More leeway is also possible in the Japanese and Chinese GSEP tracks.
-Contact a GSEP adviser for more information.
+Contact a GSEP advisor for more information.

 Like all NAU curricular plans, the GSEP curricular plans we've developed for supported degree programs assume that students are academically prepared when they enter their studies, i.e., that they do not need to take remedial coursework before beginning their programs of study.